October 10, 2023

 - Single-family structures containing copper pipes with lead solder installed before 1983.

 All of the participants in the residential compliance sampling program receive results of the lead and copper analyses with an explanation.
 Lead and copper results are available on the NHDES OneStop website: http://des.nh.gov/onestop/index.htm

 Information about Portsmouth’s Corrosion Control Program has been distributed annually since its inception.
 Lead and copper information is summarized on the Portsmouth Water Division Annual Water Quality Reports:

 Testing Lead in Drinking Water in Schools and Daycares

-Senate Bill 247 was signed into law on February 8, 2018.
+New Hampshire Senate Bill 247 was signed into law on February 8, 2018.
 This law requires, among other actions, that all schools and licensed childcare facilities test lead in drinking water at all locations where water is available for consumption by children.
 The first round of testing was required to be completed by July 1, 2019.
 On July 8, 2022, House Bill HB-1421 was signed by the Governor.
 This law reduces the acceptable lead standard for schools and daycares from 15 ppb to 5 ppb, and sets forth sampling and remediation requirements.
 Any locations that have 5 ppb or higher must be remediated.
 These programs are being administered by the NHDES and they are working directly with schools and daycares to gain compliance with this rule.
 All sample results are available on the NHDES website.